jacob-medina/totk-bingo/README.md

 [Click here to visit the website.](https://totkbingo-728f1f6f6e8d.herokuapp.com/)

-A bingo board of randomly generated challenges for Tears of the Kingdom.
+A bingo board of randomly generated challenges for The Legend of Zelda: Tears of the Kingdom.

 ![Home Page Preview](./readme-assets/home-page-preview.png)

 The aim of this project is to bring a robust, high quality bingo board game to the Tears of the Kingdom community.
-The use of seeded random number generation allows any user to get the same board with the same seed.
+The use of seeded random number generation allows any user to get the same board with a given seed.
+Users can adjust settings to build different types of bingo boards.

 ## How to Play